-They jumped that ship, metaphorically, after just one day.
+They jumped that ship, literally and metaphorically, after just one day.
 Suddenly in need of a ride, Davidson and Migirditch found refuge with a captain named Guy and his partner Melissa, who they’d met in a bar on the island of Hiva Oa and, at the time, turned down an invitation to join.
 They encountered them again only fortuitously upon leaving the Danish captain in Fakarava.

 Yet even in the best company, sharing close quarters with little privacy for days or weeks at a time can be stressful, particularly at sea.
 “Everything while you’re out cruising is magnified,” says Guy Stevens, a lifelong sailor with a background in sociology.
 “There’s nothing in the cruising world that’s ever an emotional two.
 It’s either a nine or a zero.”

-Still, despite the inevitable challenges, Stevens notes that bringing Davidson and Migirditch aboard made that year’s cruising season as rewarding as it was.
+Despite the inevitable challenges, Stevens notes that bringing Davidson and Migirditch aboard made that year’s cruising season as rewarding as it was.
 In part, he attributes this to two policies he enforces on his boat: Always give the other person the benefit of the doubt, and practice what he calls “tempered radical honesty.”

 “When something happens and you’re pissed off about it,” says Stevens, “you’re allowed to take some breaths, but then you gotta tell the other person … Because if you let anything fester on a 46-foot boat, pretty soon it gets big enough that nobody can be in the boat.”